Rivalries in the National Rugby League: South Sydney Rabbitohs vs Canterbury-Bankstown Bulldogs

 Souths and Canterbury-Bankstown have played each other every Good Friday since 2012.
 They met in the 1967 NSWRFL Grand Final with South Sydney winning 12–10.
 However, their rivalry intensified when they met in the 2014 NRL Grand Final where Souths won 30–6 to claim their first premiership since 1971.
 During their Good Friday clash in 2015, this game was labelled for its controversy, as South Sydney won 18-17 thanks to a late penalty goal.
 Canterbury fans were angry about the match officials decision and attacked the match officials when they walked off the field, throwing bottles at them, even causing one of them to slip over.
 Some fans were given lifetime bans for throwing bottles at the match officials.

 In round 4 of the 2021 NRL season, Canterbury were defeated 38-0 by South Sydney in the traditional Good Friday game.
 Canterbury became only the second team in the NRL era to lose three straight games without scoring a point after Cronulla who achieved this in the 2014 NRL season.

 It was also the worst start to a season by any team since Glebe in the 1928 NSWRFL season who managed to only score 12 points in their first four matches.

+In round 6 of the 2023 NRL season, South Sydney recorded the most amount of points scored by a winning team in the Good Friday game as they defeated Canterbury 50-16.
+As of the 2024 NRL season, the two clubs have only met each other in the finals four times.

+Despite the game being considered a rivalry by some supporters, Canterbury were one of the only teams after Souths were expelled from the league who were in favour of the club being readmitted to the NRL.